The Characterization and Verification of Weapons in Space and Other Capabilities That Can Pose a Threat to Space Systems

 Verification and Monitoring (Day Two)

 In the first session of the Group of Governmental Experts, verification was identified as particularly important in the context of the establishment of a legally binding international instrument on space security, including on the prevention of an arms race in outer space.
 However, to establish effective verification mechanisms, an understanding of how different verification tools work and can be used — particularly from a technical perspective— is needed.
-The purpose of the second day of this workshop will be to explore possible verification approaches and tools that can be applied to obligations to effectively mitigate threats to space systems.
-The second day of the workshop will seek to assess the following:
+The purpose of the second day of this workshop was to explore possible verification approaches and tools that can be applied to obligations to effectively mitigate threats to space systems.
+The second day of the workshop sought to assess the following:

 • What new and old technologies and tools could be applied individually or in combination to verify and monitor activities in outer space across different threat vectors?